welwood08/merlin/README.md

     git submodule update

 ##### Config Items
-First, the easy bit. "login" is your full, international phone number, including the country code but without the leading + or 00.
+"login" is your full, international phone number, including the country code but without the leading + or 00.

 "password" is more tricky.
-If you're very lucky and plan to use an old account, set up from a phone some time ago, "password" may be the IMEI reversed and MD5 hashed (for android) or the MAC address, uppercase, repeated twice and MD5 hashed (iOS).
-This can be achieved using

-    python yowsup/src/yowsup-cli --generatepassword your-IMEI-or-MAC-address-here

-For the vast majority of users, you will need to register using the yowsup cli and this [guide](https://github.com/tgalal/yowsup/wiki/yowsup-cli#registration).
-Once you have been given a password by this method, it must be base64 decoded before saving as "password" in merlin.cfg.
+Register the bot's number using the yowsup cli and this [guide](https://github.com/tgalal/yowsup/wiki/yowsup-cli#registration).
+Once you have been given a password it must be base64 decoded before saving as "password" in merlin.cfg.
 In python:

     "your password".decode("base64")